When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 They feed on proteins like flour and other carbohydrates but can survive without food for long periods.

 Silverfish tend to be nocturnal and hide in dark crevices during the day.
-The presence of silverfish can be an indication of excess humidity.
+Their presence can indicate excess humidity.

-Keeping your bedroom dry and free of any food particles is important to prevent silverfish infestation.
+Keeping your bedroom dry and free of food particles is important to prevent silverfish infestation.

 Vacuum regularly, seal cracks and crevices in walls, and keep your mattress off the floor.